 Hospitality Paddl Skills Challenge marks a 77% hiring rate for the Melbourne Cup!

 The “Race That Stops A Nation” is the event of the year for top catering companies in Victoria.
-Blakes Feast Catering was very aware that they needed top talent to execute a flawless Cup Carnival so they partnered up with Paddl Co to identify amazing catering staff to join their team.
-Paddl Co-developed the Paddl x Blakes Feast Skills Challenge - a set of engaging challenges that tested practical hospitality skills in a variety of situations.
-The Challenge was so effective, Blakes Feast was able to hire 37 skilled Paddlrs on the spot!
+Blakes Feast Catering was very aware that they needed top talent to execute a flawless Cup Carnival so they partnered up with Paddl Co. to identify amazing catering staff to join their team.
+Paddl Co. developed the Paddl x Blakes Feast Skills Challenge - a set of engaging challenges that tested practical hospitality skills in a variety of situations.
+The Challenge was so effective, Blakes Feast were able to hire 37 skilled Paddlrs on the spot!

 With the Victorian Spring Racing Carnival fast approaching, and Blakes Feast Catering seeking to bolster their crew for the coming events, they partnered with Paddl Co. to find a solution that would deliver the very best new hires.
 The Paddl x Blakes Feast Skills Challenge applied the existing Paddl Games model of fast-paced, group-based challenges, as seen most recently in the COSBOA Innovation Games (Victoria) 2018, to hospitality - challenging participants in a unique skills assessment experience.

 The Paddl x Blakes Feast Skills Challenge brought together 48 shortlisted Paddlrs (selected from 117 applicants via paddljobs.com), 12 members of the Blakes Feast crew and 5 members of the Paddl Crew to the Royal Botanic Gardens on Tuesday 2nd October.
 We were thrilled to have Andrew Blake, co-owner of Blakes Feast and Chef leading Blakes Feast, join us on the day as part of the judging panel of Blakes Feast senior staff.